-- European Commission: Questions and Answers on the Application of Regulation 1169/2011 on the Provisions of Food Information to Consumers (January 2013) - European Commission: Notice on questions and answers on the application of Regulation 1169/2011 on the Provision of Food Information to Consumers (June 2018) - European Commission: Infographic on the new labeling rules - FoodDrink Europe (EU Food and Drink Industry Confederation): Guidance on the Provision of Food Information to Consumers
+- European Commission: Notice on questions and answers on the application of Regulation 1169/2011 on the Provision of Food Information to Consumers (June 2018) - European Commission: Infographic on the new labeling rules - FoodDrink Europe (EU Food and Drink Industry Confederation): Guidance on the Provision of Food Information to Consumers

 The objective of a "Regulation" is to set harmonized rules that apply throughout the EU.
-However, the FIC regulation allows EU Member States to deviate from EU rules.
+However, the FIC Regulation allows EU Member States to deviate from EU rules.
 Article 39 of the FIC Regulation sets conditions for Member States to adopt additional mandatory national measures, including measures for country of origin labeling.
 The FIC Regulation exempts alcoholic beverages from mandatory nutrition labeling and ingredient listing but Article 41 allows Member States to maintain national rules on the listing of ingredients until EU-harmonized provisions are adopted.